ritheshg06/ramitsurana.github.io/_pages/cv.md

 * Bachelor of Technology (B.Tech)
   * The 4-year degree program started in April 2013
   * Completed B.Tech in Electronics and Communication field from B.K.
 Birla Institute of Engineering and Technology.
-  * Published Paper on “Deploying a Cognitive Solution using IBM Watson on Bluemix” International Research Journal of Engineering and Technology (IRJET) \\ Volume: 04 Issue: 04 April 2017.
+  * Published Paper on “Deploying a Cognitive Solution using IBM Watson on Bluemix” International Research Journal of Engineering and Technology (IRJET) (Volume: 04 Issue: 04 April 2017).

 Work experience
 ======